AI-Powered Campaign Analytics with Braze and Snowflake Cortex

 Your complete solution includes:

-- Data Pipeline: Stores and processes Braze email engagement data in Snowflake
+- Data Pipeline: Stores and processes Braze email engagement data and product reviews in Snowflake

-- Semantic Model: Enables natural language queries through Cortex Analyst
+- Semantic View: Enables natural language queries on structured campaign data through Cortex Analyst

 Key Capabilities

-- Maintain data integrity by not hallucinating unavailable information
+- Maintain data integrity by grounding responses in actual data

 Next Steps